apoleptika/turkish-online-supermarkets-search/README.md

-## Bu Python script Türkiye'nin dört büyük süper marketi üzerinde ürün araması yapıp sonuçları Excel dosyasına yazıyor.
+## Bu Python scripti Türkiye'nin dört büyük süper marketi üzerinde ürün araması yapıp sonuçları Excel dosyasına kayıt ediyor.
-## This Python script is searching xxx product on biggest super markets in Turkey and saving results in Excel file.
+## This Python script is searching any product on four big supermarkets in Turkey and saving results in Excel file.
-## A101, CarrefourSA, Migros, Şok Market
+## Supermarkets: A101, CarrefourSA, Migros, Şok Market

 Before start to using this Python app, you have to install Python and pip packages. <br/>
  **download and install Python 3.10 from https://www.python.org/downloads/** <br/>